Class Supplies Please bring the following items to school on your child’s first full morning:

 Two complete sets of extra clothes, including socks.
 If potty training, bring an extra pair of shoes as well.
 Remember: ALL CLOTHING MUST BE LABELED WITH YOUR CHILD’S NAME!!

-A plastic container for storing clothes – The clear plastic boxes with latching lids are preferred and readily available at Wal-Mart and Target.
+A plastic storage tote for storing clothes – The clear plastic boxes with latching lids are preferred and readily available at Wal-Mart and Target.
 Something in the 15-18 gallon range works well.

 A family picture (4X6) we can place in our room for the children to look and talk about.

 Please bring a pair of “inside” slippers or shoes that will stay at school (something soft and easy to get on and off, a great example are the slippers sold by montessorimovers.com – one of our toddlers wore them last year and we can testify they are very easy to put on).
 The children will change into these when they come into the building.
 Please choose plain washable shoes that are comfortable and most important, very easy to put on.
 During our morning, we will change into these shoes for our work and then change again before we visit the garden each day.
 Our “outside” shoes will be the ones your child wears to school in the morning.
 This pair needs to be the athletic type that has a sole that grips so we can run outside and not slip on the stone walkway.

 One regular size (not jumbo) package of the type of diapers your child needs – this helps us preserve storage space.
 If they are beginning or have mastered the toileting process, please include several pairs of underwear or cloth training pants.

 Four containers of baby wipes or refills.
 (Will be shared among the children to expedite the changing process, so no need to label these).